3

 The Somme tour can be tailored at and upon request to cover areas not mentioned above.

 Tours are based on a minimum of two participating, to enquire please click the "Booking enquiry" link above.
-Please note the Somme Tours only operates from Tuesday through to and including Saturday (not on any given Sunday or Monday throughout the year).
+Please note the Somme Tours only operates from Monday through to Thursday and then Saturday (not on any given Friday or Sunday throughout the year).

 “Death itself I do not fear, but I have rather a dread of the manner of death.
 I don’t want to be mangled badly and to be out in No Man’s Land until I do die…”